d4n3sh/thedaneshproject/content/posts/2006-12-19-volkswagens-new-germany-plant.md

   - 891983558

 ---
 Look at this parking lot!!!
 Don't you wish we had one at each mall?
-I imagine the work a robber would have to put in just to get into your car&#8230;haha
+I imagine the work a robber would have to put in just to get into your car...haha

 But anyway, this image is actually VW's storage facility for it's complted cars in it's Germany plant.